Buzz Coil: July 2013

 The only reason that tax breaks for married couples make any sense is the assumption that one partner, usually the woman in a heterosexual marriage, will be supported by the other.

-In her July 15 post, Two Ultimates: The Ground of Being and Goddess, Carol P. Christ compares "the relationship or worship of a personal God" with "identifying with or merging with the impersonal ground of being or the whole of which we are part.
+In her July 15 post, Two Ultimates: The Ground of Being and Goddess, Carol P. Christ compares "the relationship or worship of a personal God" with "identifying with or merging with the impersonal ground of being or the whole of which we are part."
+She finds that both of these are present in "feminist spiritualities and theologies."

 In a July 13 post, Painting Lilith, Leaving Church, Angela Yarber, a Baptist minister and lesbian, tells how reading Judith Plaskow's midrash on Lilith led her to "reject the sexism and heterosexism that was rendering me broken."